alzamer2/Crunchyroll-XML-Decoder-py3/README.md

 * add color for console
 * use new way to get video url which include Hardsub video and 240p
 * new way to get usa sesson_id
+* add new proxy function
+* cleaned HLS code and removed extra parts, now its faster

 #### What TO-DO:

 * clean the code from unused lines and codes
-* update the code to use new proxy function